Mick Ebeling: Not Impossible Labs

 Ebeling heard the story of Daniel, a boy from South Sudan who lost both arms during an explosion and, upon waking up, declared that he would rather be dead than not have arms so that he would be less of a burden for his family.
-Project Daniel was then born and, after extensive research, Not Impossible Labs managed to create a 3D-printable prosthetic arm.
+Project Daniel was then born and Not Impossible Labs created a 3D-printable prosthetic arm.
 In November 2013, Ebeling flew to South Sudan.
 Of the project, Times tech journalist Harry McCracken wrote, "it's hard to imagine any other device here doing more to make the world a better place."
-Project Daniel has won numerous accolades, including a 2015 SXSW Interactive Innovation Award, as well as being nominated for "Design of the Year" from London's Design Museum.
-In 2014, it garnered the Titanium Cannes Lion as well as Gold and Bronze Lions.
-Project Daniel also won Association of Independent Commercial Producers' Next Cause Marketing Award, Best in Show in the 2014 One Show, Silver and Bronze Telly Awards, and the 2014 Maker Faire Editor's Choice Blue Ribbon.
-Project Daniel has been featured in Time, Wired, Business Insider, Yahoo!
-Finance, BBC, The Guardian, Globo, The Independent, and CNET.

-Since The EyeWriter and Project Daniel, Not Impossible Labs continues to focus on solving absurdities with technology.
+Additional projects focus on solving problems with technology.
 With Music: Not Impossible, the team created wearable technology that allows those who are deaf or hard of hearing to experience music through vibrations spread around their body.
-Hunger: Not Impossible, now called Bento, is a simple text-based technology that connects those who suffer from food insecurity to pre-paid meals.
-The initiative was thought of as a response to the COVID crisis, and has become Not Impossible Labs' response to ending food insecurity.
+Hunger: Not Impossible, now called Bento, is a simple text-based technology that connects people experiencing food insecurity to pre-paid meals.
+The initiative was thought of as a response to the COVID crisis.
 Ebeling's first book, Not Impossible: The Art and Joy of Doing What Couldn't Be Done, was released by Simon & Schuster on January 6, 2015, and documents his work with Not Impossible Labs, focusing on the EyeWriter and Project Daniel.